UnownPlain/pack/README.md

   3. Click Edit Instance -> Settings -> Custom commands, then check the Custom Commands box paste the following command into the pre-launch command field: `"$INST_JAVA" -jar packwiz-installer-bootstrap.jar https://unownplain.github.io/{MCVERSION}/pack.toml` *(Replace {MCVERSION} with a version from 1.17.1 to 1.19.1)*
   4. When you first lanuch and the packwiz installer window comes up, click optional mods, select the ones you want and click ok

-When launching Minecraft, your lancher should update your mods.
+When launching Minecraft, your launcher should update your mods.

+### Other launchers that support Modrinth packs
+Download the modpack file for your Minecraft version [here](https://github.com/UnownPlain/pack/releases)

 ## List of mods